axper/man2archwiki/README.md

 </pre>
 For example:

-    ./m 8 pacman
+    man2archwiki 8 pacman

+or simply:

+	man2archwiki pacman

 It will open the page in your browser.

-The syntax is close to that of `man` command, however the section number is required.
+The syntax is close to that of `man` command: the name is required, but section number can be ommited.
+If ommited, manpage will be searched in the same order as the man command does it.

 If you are not sure what section a manpage is, you can use `apropos`, for example: